 - You can hire someone to help you.
 A pedigree chart, in a family history binder, makes a great gift for yourself, or for a loved one!
-To learn more, read The Gift of an Organized Family History and Family History Research Services.
+To learn more, read The Gift of an Organized Family Tree and Family History Research Services.

 So, what is America’s #1 hobby?
 Gardening.
 (Did you guess correctly?)

 Are you a genealogist?
 Curious about your roots?